b-hayes/CLI/readme.md

 }))->run();
 ```
 ### Example 2.
-PLay with this to see how the type hinting dock blocks required and optional params etc are used.
+Play with this to see a showcase of how type hinting dock blocks required and optional params
+user prompts and different outputs etc are used.

 ```php
 #!/usr/bin/env php